doekman/doekman.github.io/_posts/2020-10-05-Pretty-printing-JSON-with-a-twist.md

 Not bad.
 Not bad at all!
 When we compare this to the desired layout from above, we can note the following:

 * There are two spaces between the comma and the object-properties, instead of one.
 I think this is not wrong, but one space would be nicer.
-* The opening object- and list-characters are followed by a newline.
+* The opening object- and list-characters (`{` and `[`) are followed by a newline.
 This needs to be addressed.
-* The closing characters seem to be at the right place, so we are fine there.
+* The closing characters (`}` and `]`) seem to be at the right place, so we are fine there.

 First thing I want to fix is to support all sorts of indentations, and not only hard coded two spaces.
 I figured it is best to define a new function, which will call `json.dumps`, so there is only need to pass `indent` once.
 Addressing the issue with the extra space in the indentation: this is caused by the comma that is also functioning as an indentation character.
 Basically I need to delete the first character of the last indent, marked visually by the `X`: <code><span class="indent-color">&nbsp;&nbsp;</span><span class="indent-color">&nbsp;&nbsp;</span><span class="indent-color">x&nbsp;</span></code>.

 I played a bit with parameterizing the indentation into the regular expression.
 String concatenation looked terrible.
 Formatting with `{}` and `.format()` wasn't a good match either, because curly braces are also special characters in regular expressions. `printf`-style formatting (`%s`) is a good alternative, while the regular expression stays readable.

-When playing with it, I discovered that the handling of the `[`- and `{`-characters are the same the `,`-character, so I generalized the regex by changing `,` to a capturing group that matches all three characters, and add a back-reference to the replacement.
+While playing with it, I discovered that the handling of the `[`- and `{`-characters are the same the `,`-character, so I generalized the regex by changing `,` to a capturing group that matches all three characters, and add a back-reference to the replacement.
 The code now looks like this:

 	def json_stringify(obj, indent=2):
 	    if not isinstance(indent, str): indent = ' ' * indent